 I consider eroticism part of human need, a deep desire to not only receive but to provide pleasure; a pleasure which can be limited only to the physical or which can extend to the limits of our imagination, resulting in the expansion of our physical, mental and spiritual planes.

 Eroticism provides us with a new way to rediscover ourselves through pleasurable experiences; what we do and where we take it depends solely on us.
 It can build or destroy but only we can decide that, hence the importance of learning to speak openly about our needs, likes, and desires.

 Erotic practices bring us closer to ourselves and to our partner in a unique way since is through intimacy that we expose traits which are otherwise kept hidden and private; intimacy allows them all to emerge.
 It is very important to know our limits and respect those of our partner, that way the practice of eroticism can remain constant, pleasant and lasting.

 Developing our erotic identity is vital to our psychological well being.
-Fortunately today we have multiple tools such as books, Sexual/Tantric therapists to guide us, healthy websites, manuals, educational health institutions, brochures, fairs, that are accessible to the public and which allow us to learn about the various aspects of erotic identity.
-Being involve and being responsible with our sexual behaviour depends directly on us.
+Fortunately today we have multiple tools such as books, Sexual/Tantric therapists to guide us, healthy websites, manuals, educational health institutions, brochures, fairs that are accessible to the public and which allow us to learn about the various aspects of erotic identity.
+Being involve and being responsible with our sexual behavior depends directly on us.